jlima91/ska-sdp-instrumental-calibration/docs/src/package/guide.rst

 Public API
 **********

-This package is intended to be used along with other SKA SDP batch processing pipelines to generate instrumental calibration solutions.
-It is expected to run early in batch processing, between batch pre-processing and self calibration.
+This package will run as a batch processing pipeline (or pipelines), generating instrumental calibration solutions.
+It will run early in batch processing for a given observation, between batch pre-processing and self calibration.

 See the package README file for dependencies and installation instructions.